The Garden of Sinners: Oblivion Recording: Plot

 Taking Shiki's walkman and earphones to ignore his words, Azaka runs past Kurogiri without being affected by his ability, and heads to the suicide site to discover all the students there in a trance with lighted matches and open canisters of fuel, Ouji intending for them to commit suicide in the same manner as Kaori attempted.
 Azaka and Ouji face off in the chapel, while Shiki faces off with Kurogiri.
 Azaka tries to convince Ouji to stop, revealing Hayama died from a heart attack due to his drug abuse, and the information about Hayama forcing Kaori into a relationship was just a rumor the fairies overheard from the students.
 Kaori learned Hayama was a drug addict and he injected her with drugs to prevent her from telling everyone, making her become an addict in the process.
 The side effects before her suicide were withdrawal, and Kaori could not forgive herself for becoming addicted.
 Nobody killed anyone, but Kurogiri had stolen Ouji's memory to make her come to the wrong conclusion.
 Ouji refuses to stop, preferring to believe her belief of events to avoid besmirching Kaori's memory, and tries to kill her with the fairies.
 Eventually, they rebel against Ouji and Azaka destroys them and the source of the magic, before they can kill Ouji.

 Kurogiri reveals Araya Soren requested he return to Japan to restore Shiki's memory from before her accident and subsequent two-year coma.
 Shiki tries to kill him, but Kurogiri simply says "You'll lose sight of me" and Shiki becomes unable to see him.
 After everything is settled, Mikiya tells Azaka that Kaori regained consciousness in the hospital.
 The bus arrives, but instead of getting on, Azaka pulls Mikiya away and insists on a date to make up for him going out with Shiki the other day (Movie 3, Mikiya is supposed to meet Azaka but sends Shiki to tell her he can't make it).
 At night, Azaka remembers a dream from her childhood, and why and how she fell in love with Mikiya.

 The restoration of Shiki's memory via God's Word as well as what happened to Kurogiri after the movie are left unexplained, though in the original novel much more about him is touched upon.
 He is killed by Ouji.

-Epilogue: Rio Shirazumi, who was a senior student at Mikiya's school before graduation, kills a man in an alley.
+In the epilogue, Rio Shirazumi, who was a senior student at Mikiya's school before graduation, kills a man in an alley.
 Unsure what to do with the body, he starts to eat it to dispose of it, only to stop part way.
 Araya Soren appears behind him and asks why he stopped since he had the will to begin.
 Shirazumi wonders if that means he is broken and Araya tells him to break completely.
 He does so, devouring the body and awakening his Origin.